Beyond-jQuery/book/manuscript/ajax.md

 xhr.send(formData);
 ~~~~~~~

 In fact, using XHR results in _less_ code, and we don't have to include non-sensical options such as `contentType: false` and `processData: false`.
-As expected, the Fetch API is even more intuitive:
+As expected, the Fetch API is even simpler:

 {title="sending a multipart encoded request - web API - Chrome and Firefox only", lang=javascript}
 ~~~~~~~